 However, with the new AB-749 law, all of this has changed.
 If you are an employee that agreed to a settlement offer regarding harassment in the workplace, ensure your legal rights are protected regarding future employment with this company.
 This legislation was specifically intended to protect victims in the workplace and allow them the opportunity to allow an aggrieved person to re-enter the company workforce at a future time.

 If you need to talk to a Los Angeles employment attorney regarding your specific situation, we urge you to call V. James DeSimone Law today and schedule a consultation.
 Our intake team will meet with you personally to discuss the specific circumstances of your matter, and also how we might be able to assist you.
-Our intake team takes the time needed and special care with each new potential client to determine if, and how we can help.
+We take the time needed with special care with each new potential client to determine if, and how we can help.

 The information provided on this website is not legal advice and no attorney-client or confidential relationship is formed by use of the site or by submitting a contact form.